simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 Handling of Timeouts
 ....................

-By default, the model-checker does not handle timeout conditions: the `wait` operations never time out.
-With the ``model-check/timeout`` configuration item set to **yes**, the model-checker will explore timeouts of `wait` operations.
+By default, the model checker does not handle timeout conditions: the `wait` operations never time out.
+With the ``model-check/timeout`` configuration item set to **yes**, the model checker will explore timeouts of `wait` operations.

 .. _cfg=model-check/communications-determinism:
 .. _cfg=model-check/send-determinism: